 What will happen if the fighting continues?

-Without peace and support, families will remain in hiding away from their homes and their land, unable to plant, and the economy will decline further.
+Without peace and support, the crisis in South Sudan will continue to deteriorate.
+Families will remain in hiding away from their homes and their land, unable to plant, and the economy will decline further.

-The number of people at risk of hunger will continue to rise.
+The number of people at risk of hunger will increase.
 Families will die from starvation, malnutrition and disease.

 Is South Sudan getting enough assistance?